Updated March 2020

 Smoothness in video games and movies

 Flicker fusion is not especially relevant when you see a movie or play a video game.
 A typical movie is shot at 24 Hz, yet that doesn’t mean that it will feel flickery when played back.
-Flicker fusion would result if you flashed each image with a fast display like a CRT.
-You can get around flicker fusion in a movie by presenting it at a higher frame rate, repeating each frame several times, or simply presenting it on a display with built-in persistence like an LCD screen, that’s why you see people getting better and better screen and monitors just for the quality and the fps, and some are actually very good, you could read more at HotRate, but we still not sure if that make that much difference.
+Lack of flicker fusion would result if you flashed each image with a fast display like a CRT.
+You can get around flicker fusion in a movie by presenting it at a higher frame rate, repeating each frame several times, or simply presenting it on a display with built-in persistence like an LCD screen.

 Each frame in a movie is only slightly different than the last — this is what enables compression algorithms like MPEG4.
-This is a very different different situation than in the flicker fusion setup, where each frame is black, then white, then black, etc. The modulations in luminance are much smaller in a movie.
+This is a very different situation than in the flicker fusion setup, where each frame is maximally different from the last: black, white, black, etc. The modulations in luminance are much smaller in a movie.
 Hence fusion occurs at much lower framerates than in the flicker fusion scenario, as is visible in the graph of flicker fusion frequency versus illuminance above.

 Importantly, however, flicker can occur from a different source.
 If you look at the image of a DLP projector, and move your gaze outside the screen, you will notice fringes of color.
 This also occurs if you wave your hand in front of the projector, as shown above.
-In a single-chip DLP projectors, the DLP chip produces black and white images, and the colors red, green and blue are created by a spinning color wheel.
-Wikipedia states that the wheel of common projectors can rotate at 4 or 5x the frame rate of the signal, so 240 or 300 Hz.
+In a single-chip DLP projector, the DLP chip produces black and white images, and the colors red, green and blue are created by a spinning color wheel.
+The wheel of common projectors can rotate at 4 or 5x the frame rate of the signal, so 240 or 300 Hz.
 This is a very high rate, yet clearly you’re able to discriminate such large temporal frequencies.

 Temporal aliasing is the main reason why videogames can look choppy at frame rates of 24 or 30 Hz.
 Let’s say a line moves from the left of the screen to the right.
 Its path can be represented as a two-dimensional image where one dimension represents its x position and the other represents time.
 In the graph shown below at the left, the line moves slowly, and its retinal image, which integrates over several frames, appear smooth with a bit of motion blur.

 On the right, the same line is now moving faster.
 Now the retinal image shows a faded trail of the path of the line; this will be interpreted as choppy when viewed by a human observer.
 The problem is that a video game video rendering pipeline generates instantaneous snapshots of the video game world at a set sampling frequency (say 30Hz).
-But the Nyquist-Shannon sampling theorem implies that if stuff happens in the virtual world at higher temporal frequencies than half of the sampling rate (the Nyquist frequency), the result will be temporal aliasing, the creation of artifacts caused by high temporal frequencies interactions with a slow sampler.
+But the Nyquist-Shannon sampling theorem implies that if things happens in the virtual world at higher temporal frequencies than half of the sampling rate (the Nyquist frequency), the result will be temporal aliasing, the creation of artifacts from inadequate sampling.